Niyoga: Procedure

 A wife or a widow must not, however, be forced to have recourse to Niyoga for inheritance or similar purposes.
 Baudhāyana and Vasistha say that a widow desiring Niyoga should avoid meat, honey etc. and sleep on the ground for a short period not exceeding one year.
-After six months following the death of her husband, she offers a funeral oblation to her deceased husband and with the approval and aid of her brother or father, other relatives of her husband, and also in consultation with the Gurus of her family, she chooses the man to have an issue by her.
+Six months after the death of her husband, she offered a funeral oblation to him.
+With the approval and assistance of her brother or father, her husband's relatives, and her family gurus, she then chose a man to father her child.
 A characterless, mad, diseased or very aged widow is not entitled to Niyoga.
-Sixteen years after maturity is the proper time for Niyoga.
-A sickly person is to be avoided for the purpose.
+The proper time for niyoga was considered to be within sixteen years of maturity.
+Sickly men were to be avoided.
 She must be economically independent of the person whom she appoints for Niyoga and provide for the necessary expenses for food, unguents, etc. for herself (i.e. from the estate of her husband).

 Limitations

-The practice of niyoga was declared by Manu but later prohibited by him on account of the progressive deterioration of the four world ages (yugas), it must not be practiced by mortals in the present (Kaliyuga) age according to law.
+The practice of niyoga was outlined by Manu but later prohibited by him due to the progressive deterioration of the four world ages (yugas).
+According to traditional law, it must not be practiced by mortals in the present Kali Yuga.
 Brahma Purana (cited in the Vira-Mitrodaya and Aditya Purana) says "The niyoga, and the taking as sons other than the Aurasha and the Dattaka, are prohibited in the Kali age by the wise."
-Niyoga or Levirate which Apastamba declares as unfit for practice in a degenerate later age or Manu's repudiation of widow-remarriage as unsupported by Vedic hymeneal Mantras or the text purporting to be Baudhayana's cited in the Smriti-candrika.
-When in almost the same breath the smriti indicates an institution like niyoga (levirate), and the conditions which should govern its application, and also condemns it as an "animal practice" (paśu-dharma), Manusmriti, IX, 59-63 and IX, 64-69, the juxtaposition of apparently opposed views should be treated not as an instance of inconsistency, or carelessness in composition, or of interpolation, but, as explained by Brhaspati, as an indication of applicability and inapplicability to different time-cycles or yugas.
+Apastamba declared niyoga (or levirate) unfit for practice in a degenerate later age.
+Similarly, Manu repudiated widow remarriage as unsupported by Vedic hymeneal mantras, a view also echoed in a text attributed to Baudhayana cited in the Smriti-candrika.
+The Manusmriti outlines the conditions governing niyoga (IX.59–63) while simultaneously condemning it as an "animal practice" (paśu-dharma) (IX.64–69).
+According to Brihaspati, this juxtaposition of opposed views should not be seen as an inconsistency or interpolation, but rather as an indication of the practice's applicability and inapplicability across different time-cycles (yugas).